redapy/Markdown-previewer/README.md

 - [The react-marked documentation](https://www.npmjs.com/package/react-marked)
 ## Installation
 - First use `npm install` to install all the dependencies.
-- then start the devolopement server  `npm start`.
+- Start the devolopement server  `npm start`.
-- for more information  please reffer to [react-app](/react-app.md)
+- For more information please reffer to [react-app](/react-app.md)
 ## Try it !!
 https://redapy.github.io/Markdown-previewer/